exercism/ocaml/docs/ABOUT.md

 [type system](https://en.wikipedia.org/wiki/Type_system) that allows the compiler to catch some mistakes early on saving the developer a huge amount of frustration.
-[Type inference](https://en.wikipedia.org/wiki/Type_inference) reliefs the developer from the tedium of providing all the type signatures by them selves.
+[Type inference](https://en.wikipedia.org/wiki/Type_inference) relieves the developer from the tedium of providing all the type signatures by themselves.